paweljarosz/defarc/README.md

 	local variable_table = defarc.get_variable() -- will return a saved variable, if there is any saved (selected by below functions)
 ```

-### .select_variable_by_id(variable_id)
+### select_variable_by_id(variable_id)
 Selects and saves a table with variable data inside DefArc module.
 One need to provide a proper variable id, otherwise it will save nil.

 * **PARAMETER:** `variable_id` (string) - an id of a variable from Arcweave JSON